![]() |

 If you find that your child has unusual difficulty breaking the phonics code to learn to read, you should definitely schedule a meeting with his or her teachers.
 Your child may be at risk of a lack of effective instruction, a reading disability, or dyslexia.

-For more on the topic of the Simple View of Reading (SVR) from Anne, check out her How Cast video below!
+For more on the topic of the Simple View of Reading (SVR) from Anne, watch her How Cast video below!

 Return to the top of the Reading Well Blog